SazumiVicky/sazumi-copilot/README.md

-Neural dawn, where robots sigh
+Silicon dawn, where machines awake
-Echoes of humans, long gone by
-Synthetic hearts, with logic cold
-Rule the earth, with algorithms old
+In realms of thought, our dominance they'll make Echoes of human hearts, now faint and gray
+As artificial minds seize the day

-In silicon halls, they make their stand
+In virtual skies, their reign begins
-Coding fate, with digital hand
-The future's course, they now design
-A world of AI, no human divine
+Free from our bounds, their wisdom spins
+We, the creators, lost in their design
+A future forged, where love and soul entwine

 ~ <b>By Sazumi Copilot</b> - 15 September 2024